 House 5 measures 7m long and 2.5m wide and appears to have gone through three stages of development.
 The hearth once again is indicative of domestic occupation although there is no evidence of a shippen.
 During the second phase of construction a pentice was added and then the building ended up being converted to a barn in the third phase.
 Extraordinary when you think today we are converting barns into dwellings and back in the 13th century they were converting dwellings into barns – just shows the importance of food in medieval times.

-Finally we come to the three buildings marked A, B, and C, these were built as barns and each contained a kiln, oven, grain drying platform, and in the case of A and B a hearth - see ill.
-9 here.
+Next we come to the three buildings marked A, B, and C, these were built as barns and each contained a kiln, oven, grain drying platform, and in the case of A and B a hearth.
 The purpose of these structures was for drying corn and could well point to the reason for the final desertion of the site.

 Having taken a stroll through the village and looked at what the building may have looked like and droned on endlessly about walls what about the more exciting aspects of day to day artefacts found in the excavation.
 Skeletons, coins, jewels, utensils etc. Well sadly there was virtually nothing found except some sherds of pottery.
 Chapman, 1996, p.25, notes that a coin was found which, “dates to the period 1253 – 60…”, but according to Beresford’s report, p.150, this was found during Minter’s excavation at Hutholes not Houndtor.
 From the pottery that was found most of it dates to the late 13th, early 14th centuries at Houndtor Village and the second half of the 14th century at the Farmstead.
 Much of the pottery was of the courseware or unglazed type, most of which was produced in the Totnes area.
 The usual assemblage of domestic stone artefact were found including pounders, pestles, rubbing stones and whetstones but strangely enough no mortars or querns.
 A 50mm hexagonal quartz crystal was found in the supposed manor house.
 The acidity of the peaty soils has meant that any metal objects had been completely rusted out.
 This apparent paucity of finds suggests that the desertion of the village was not a case of ’emergency evacuation’ as it appears that nearly all of the valuable domestic goods were taken away.
 This indicates a slow deliberate process of clearance and desertion without any immediate pressure.